IBM/openshift101/workshop/exercise-1/README.md

 Enter the repository: `https://github.com/IBM/node-s2i-openshift` and `/site` for the 'Context Dir'.
 Click 'Create' at the bottom of the window to build and deploy the application.

-Scroll through to watch the build deploying:
+Click `Continue to the project overview` to go to application details page, and unfold the `DEPLOYMENT CONFIG` to watch the build deploying:

 ![Build](../.gitbook/assets/build.png)